olc-digital/amanda-brookfield/migration/posts/2011-10-11-autumn-newsletter-2011.md

 not appeal to a mass audience.
 It should appeal to a mass audience.
 It is a stunning achievement, each sentence breathtakingly honed and perfectly poised.
 I loved every moment.
-Embroiled in my own, much more mediocre labours, I do my best to it from my mind…labours, to which of course I must now return.
+Embroiled in my own, much more mediocre labours, I do my best to it from my mind... labours, to which of course I must now return.